yugr/Lalambda/21/talk.md

 * Once checker is ready you'll want to test it on as much code as you can
 * Manually apply checker to important OSS projects (archivers, media processing libraries, browsers, etc.)
+  * run builtin unittests
+  * manual work: tiresome and demotivating
   * to find interesting package faster:
     * [popularity rating](https://popcon.debian.org/by_vote)
     * [Debian codesearch](https://codesearch.debian.net)
-  * build and run unittests
-  * manual work: tiresome and demotivating

 ---